ugorji/binc/SPEC.md

 It supports:

 - full spectrum of common and distinct data types.
-- arbitrarily large precision signed and unsigned integers, up to 2^15 bits of precision (for bignums, etc)
+- arbitrarily large precision signed and unsigned integers;
+  Uses up to 2^64-1 bytes to represent integer value (for bignums, etc)
 - full range of IEEE 754 2008 floating point types (decimals, half-float, float, double, double extended, ...)
 - efficient for common entries (using single bytes)